Needalife/Needalife/README.md

 ## Hi there 👋
-- 👾 I build Discord bots and scalable backends.
+- 👾 I like to build Discord bots and scalable backends.
 - ⚙️ Coding in Go, Python, and JavaScript.
 - 🚀 Exploring system architecture and always learning.